Birth Trauma therapist Madison

 Birth trauma can result in feelings of sadness, isolation, anxiety, depression.
 It can lead to difficulty in bonding with baby.
 Birth trauma can lead to lack of intimacy, problems with relationship.
 It can impact decision making for future pregnancies.

-Therapy for birth trauma can help you to integrate your experience so that it becomes a memory rather than it feel like it is currently happening.
-The hope is that you will be able to talk about without the physical reaction and stay in the present.
-For more information on birth trauma and how working with a therapist Madison can help contact Julie here.
+Therapy for birth trauma can help you to integrate your experience so that it becomes a memory rather than it feel like it is currently happening, that it can feel more neutral and less physically charged, that you can have feelings around it but it the feelings aren’t so overhwelming.
+For more information on birth trauma and how working with a therapist Madison can help contact Julie at Kull Counseling here.